nezhahq/nezhahq.github.io/docs/en_US/guide/servers.md

 If the connection fails, refer to [Real-Time Channel Disconnection/Online Terminal Connection Failure](/en_US/guide/q4.html).

 ## FM

 Added in Dashboard v0.19.1 / Agent v0.19.0.
 A pseudo file manager embedded in WebShell, supports file download/upload, directory navigation and copying current path.
 Access it by clicking the blue button in the bottom-right corner of the WebShell.

 ## DDNS Functionality

 The DDNS functionality is suitable for servers with dynamic IPs.
-When the Agent reports a new IP, the Dashboard will automatically update the DNS records based on the configuration.
+When the Agent reports a new IP (every 10 minutes), the Dashboard will automatically update the DNS records based on the configuration.

 ### Why Use Nezha Monitoring's DDNS Functionality?